-"I would like to see further education and depictions of people with disabilities doing everyday things normalised, and not seen as something inspirational."
+"I would like to see further education and depictions of people with disabilities doing everyday things normalized, and not seen as something inspirational."

 I remember the first time I went out with a guy, where I didn’t disclose the fact that I had a prosthesis, I finally told him after the second date.
 Leading up to the big reveal I started getting panic attacks and even had trouble breathing.
 But when I finally told him, he didn’t make it a big deal.